-If you are a personal injury lawyer who regularly tries cases you have at some point in your legal career, encountered a witness, most likely defendant’s medical expert, that you just cannot effectively cross examine even if your technique of cross-examination is sound.
+If you are a personal injury lawyer who regularly tries cases, you have encountered a witness, most likely the defendant’s medical expert, that you just cannot cross-examine even if your technique of cross-examination is sound.

 After you walk back to the trial table with your tail between your legs, what do you do?
-I found an old 1988 ABA article that shows how one lawyer handled in closing argument the witness that the lawyer could not effectively cross examine at trial.
+I found an old 1988 ABA article that shows how one lawyer handled in closing argument the witness that the lawyer could not cross-examine at trial.

-In this espionage case where “Cannon” is alleged to have left a container of microfilmed defense secrets in a telephone booth outside the bar to be picked up by a Russian agent, the defenses are alibi and mistaken identification.
-The witness is Special Agent O’Rourke of the FBI who had been staking out the bar and gave a positive identification of Cannon as the woman he saw in the booth.
+In this espionage case where “Cannon” allegedly left a container of microfilmed defense secrets in a telephone booth outside the bar that a Russian agent picked up, the defenses are alibi and mistaken identification.
+The witness is FBI Special Agent O’Rourke who had been staking out the bar and gave an identification of Cannon as the woman he saw in the booth.
 Here is the transcript of the relevant portion of his closing argument:

 “You remember that Agent O’Rourke — Special Agent O’Rourke — from the FBI.
 You saw what a frustrating time I had with him.
 I cross-examined the man for an hour and a half.
 And I never laid a glove on him.
 I never touched him.
 (Editor’s note: Incredibly gutsy to admit this with such a critical witness, don’t you think?)
 Every time I thought I had him where I wanted him, he would slip away.
 No matter what question I asked, he had some slick answer.
 He was ready for me and he slipped away.